 - 5 Practical information and Florence travel tips

 - 6 Need help to plan your trip?
 Start with these useful tips!

 - 7 Are you on Pinterest?
 Pin these for later read!

 Experiences and best things to do in Florence

 Go to a local market

 Going to a local market is the most amazing and fun thing you need to do during your travels.
-When you are planning your trip and thinking what to do in Florence, do not forget to add Mercato Nuovo to your list of Florence tourism.
+When you are planning your trip and thinking about what to do in Florence, do not forget to add Mercato Nuovo to your list of Florence tourism.
 This market is also known as Loggia del’ Porcellino, because of a copy of a bronze wild boar by Pietro Tacca originally made in the sixteenth century.

 Why is this statue so important?
 Well, there is a popular tradition that rubbing the nose of it will bring you the fortune and you will come back to Florence.
 Another thing you need to do after rubbing the nose is to put a coin in the mouth of the boar and make a wish.
 If your coin tumbles through the grate whence the water flows, your wish will come true.
 You can find the original statue at Palazzo Pitti.

 Besides doing this superstitious thing, here you can buy all sorts of goods, like clothing, shoes, jewelry, bags, food, fruit etc. This is the new market in the city and the old one, Mercato Vecchio, was located at today’s location of Piazza Della Republica.

 Florence is noT big city.
 It plays an important part in the historic, artistic and cultural center of Italy, but the city is not that big itself.
 So, one of the best things to do in Florence, if you want to explore the city and see all these cute little streets is to rent a bike!